lformaggia/astyle_precommit_hook/README_PACS.md

 Read `README.md` for instructions. `pre-commit` is just a shell script, you may change some options if you wish.
 The one I am using here are the ones set up in the `apply-astyle` script, also added here.

+# Note: you mast have astyle properly installed in your system!